RomanGDB/Multi-Mueller-Matrix-Microscopy-3D/README.md

 <p align="center"><b>Figure 4:</b> Lu-Chipman decomposition </p>
 </pre>

 In Fig. 5, the polarimetric properties can be observed: diattenuation (top left), linear retardance (top right), depolarization power (bottom left), and optical axis (bottom right).
+These properties reveal the sample’s dichroism, elasticity, surface roughness, and the orientation of its anisotropy.

 <pre>
 <p align="center">